zixuansunnydeng/FS_career_SWE_Starter-1/Lecture6/lecture6.md

     return ['Steven', 'Good Restaurant']
 ```
 - But this won't work.
 Why?
-  - ___
+  - because we are returning a list, which is not a valid return type
 - Can we use json?
-Why? __
+Why?
+  - json can be converted into a string when passing into the network
+- `json serialization`
 - `from flask import jsonify`
-- Now copy content from `resturant.json` to this API

 ### **Task for you**
-1. Modify the endpoint in app to call this flask API instead of yelp api
+1. Now copy content from `resturant.json` to this API